AstuteSource/chasten/README.md

 tree](https://docs.python.org/3/library/ast.html) (AST) of a Python program.
 You can use Chasten to quickly implement your own configurable linting rules!

-For instance, do you want to ensure that a Python program has does not have any triple-nested `for` loops inside of `async` functions?
+Do you want to ensure that a Python program has does not have any triple-nested `for` loops inside of `async` functions?
 Or, do you want to confirm that every function inside your Python program has type annotations and a docstring comment?
 Chasten can help!
-It allows you to express these checks &mdash; and many other checks &mdash; in simple YAML files that contain XPATH expressions.
-Continue reading to learn more and get started!
+It allows you to express these checks &mdash; and many other types of analyses &mdash; in simple YAML files that contain XPATH expressions.

 ## 🔋Features